datawithyuna/Project/Airline Sentiment Analysis/README.md

 	* Converted time format of `tweet_created` variable into numeric `date` and `time` columns.

-	* Used sentiment analysis liabrary, TextBlob, to extract `polarity` (positive or negative) and `subjectivity` (factual or opinionated) scores from tweet text.
+	* Used sentiment analysis library, TextBlob, to extract `polarity` (positive or negative) and `subjectivity` (factual or opinionated) scores from tweet text.

 * **Target**: `airline_sentiment`